 Romantics' head and bridal parties are held here to take a romantic stroll or make a wish.
 According to legends, if the love is real, the wish made by couples will come true.
 And guess what, it is one of the most photographed spots in Ukraine.

-Since the 1980s, St. Sophia's Cathedral is a favorite of tourists and one of the UNESCO World Heritage Sites in Ukraine.
+Since the 1980s, St. Sophia's Cathedral has been a favorite of tourists and one of the UNESCO World Heritage Sites in Ukraine.
 The cathedral is one of the most unique historic buildings in the country, with an elaborate Baroque exterior consisting of 13 golden domes.
 The jaw-dropping beauty of the interior will leave you speechless.

 Inside the cathedral, space is filled with ancient mosaics, frescoes, and beautiful murals that are centuries old.
 Stroll around or join a guided tour to get the full experience.

-Constructed in 1037, St. Sophia’s cathedral was named after Hagia Sophia that is one of Kyiv’s most acknowledged landmarks.
+Constructed in 1037, St. Sophia’s cathedral was named after Hagia Sophia, which is one of Kyiv’s most acknowledged landmarks.
 Hike up to the bell tower to treat yourself to one of the best views of the cathedral in Kyiv.

 Check out the Catacombs of Odessa to see the city in another light.
 Originally formed from the mining of a soft off-white limestone called coquina, these subterranean tunnels are believed to be larger than the underground passageways of both Paris and Rome combined.

-There's a network of storm drains, bunkers, basements, and drainage tunnels, which seems like the remains of an underground city.
+There's a network of storm drains, bunkers, basements, and drainage tunnels, which seem like the remains of an underground city.
 With over 1,600 miles of tunnels, it's one of the world's largest urban labyrinths.

 The history of the Odessa Catacombs is just as exciting as the catacombs themselves.
 The people of this went into the catacombs to plan and execute their counterattacks during the invasions of World War II.